gmtiddia/structural_plasticity/plot/README.md

 - [plot_sim_th_comparison.py](plot_sim_th_comparison.py): returns discrete_vs_continuous.png and lognormal.png or lognormal_saturation.png, i.e., Figure 9 and 4 or 5, depending on the value of the flag ```saturation``` in the script
 - [plot_variable_rewiring.py](plot_variable_rewiring.py): returns variable_rewiring.png, i.e., Figure 7

+The plots use the data stored inside the [simulations](../simulations/) directory.